simonrauch/harvey/README.md

 harvey day round
 ```

-This command also accepts the `-r` flag.
+This command also accepts the `-r` option.

 ### Timer